 It is our belief that a model is improved when more people use and develop it.
 In line with this vision, LOTOS-EUROS has been made available without charge in an open-source version.
-This open-source version is based on LOTOS-EUROS v2.0 and contains all functionality described in the v2.0 Reference Guide.
+This open-source version is based on LOTOS-EUROS v2.2 and contains all functionality described in the v2.2 Reference Guide.
 Additional functionality can be added in consultation with TNO.

 An international user workshop on the open source version of LOTOS-EURO is held every year.
 Experienced users, new users and potential users share their results and interests in an informal setting.
-The next user workshop will be held at TNO Utrecht on 15 and 16 January 2020.
+The next user workshop will be held at TNO Utrecht at the start of 2024.

 For more information: contact firstname.lastname@example.org with 'Open Source' in the subject.